The Indigenous bursaries search tool is a searchable list of 588 bursaries, scholarships and incentives aimed at Indigenous students across Canada.

 The Archbishop’s Award for Catholic Leadership is to be awarded to a grade 12 graduating student based on the following considerations:

-1. Exemplifies dedication to spiritual and social growth within his/her parish.
+1. Exemplifies dedication to spiritual and social growth within their parish.

 2. Participated in school and parish events that have enhanced the identity of the Catholic High School.